On this article:

 • Favoritism: Oftentimes SDRs will full-out ignore who is next in the queue and just assign the meeting to their favorite rep on the team.
 This leads to some reps getting more meetings than others.

-• No accounting for vacation: When an AE goes on vacation, it's difficult to recalibrate their meetings when they return from vacation.
+• No accounting for vacation: When an AE goes on vacation, it's difficult to sync their meetings when they return from vacation.
 As a result, they often end up missing out on meetings every time they're OOO.

 • Slower sales cycle: If the next AE in the queue isn't necessarily the next available time slot, it could slow down the sales cycle (since the prospect needs to wait longer for a meeting).